How Jewish Mindfulness Meditation

 Connection with Self

-Mindfulness teaches us how to attend to each moment, each thought, each action.
-We learn to tune out the noise, and to identify the messages our body, mind and spirit are sending us.
-When we hear these messages without the background noise, we understand intuitively what our needs are, and how to achieve greater well-being.
-We learn to include these mindful moments in our lives and find that greater self-awareness helps us in all aspects of our lives.
+Many of us find our lives so busy that we lose our natural ability to read our body, moods and thoughts.
+We literally lose ourselves in the frenetic nature of modern life.
+Mindfulness teaches us how to attend to each moment, thought and action.
+We learn to tune out the noise, and to identify the messages our body, mind and spirit are sending.
+When we hear these messages more clearly, we understand intuitively what our needs are, and how to achieve greater well-being.
+We learn to include mindful moments in our day, and find that greater self-awareness helps us in all aspects of our lives.

 Connection with Judaism